yattoz/Radio2/README.md

 # Releases

-## 1.0 (November 12, 2019)
+## Release 1.0
-First release, the app is packed with all the original features, plus a lot more.
+Incoming!
+The date will be announced when it reaches the Play Store.